niklaushirt/k8s_training/fs-collector/public/coursecatalog/KUB01 Lab Setup.md

 `minikube start`

-And this command returns an error:
+And the command returns an error:

 `machine does not exist`